ctsit/form_render_skip_logic/README.md

 ## Upgrading From Version 2.x - 3.x

 Note that version 3.0.0 introduced a breaking change in the configuration.
-To execute the upgrade you will need to follow these steps:

-* Note the projects that use FRSL
-* Record the configuration of each project
-* Erase the configuration of each project
-* Upgrade FRSL to 3.x
-* Re-enter the configuration for each project
+When you upgrade to version 3.x all of your old configurations in 2.x will be converted into the 3.x configuration scheme.
+This migration only occurs the first time you upgrade from 2.x to 3.x .
+Thereafter, if you decided to switch back and forth between the two versions, your configurations will not transfer.
+This is to ensure that all of your old 2.x configurations will still be available to you if you decide to go back to version 2.x .